 Parc de Majolan

-I will start with one of my favorite places to go when in need some alone time – Parc de Majolan.
+I will start with one of my favourite places to go when in need of some alone time – Parc de Majolan.
 I have talked about it before and it is not a coincidence.
 Here, let me paint you a little picture of this place.
 It is important in order for you to understand why it is my perfect hideout.
 First of all, it is huge.
 And since our objective here is to relax, the absence of distraction in the form of many people is crucial.

-You can enjoy picturesque walks, on beautiful bridges made with wood, iron in Gothic style or a more natural look.
+You can enjoy picturesque walks, on beautiful bridges made with wood, and iron in Gothic style or a more natural look.
 But you can also go off the beaten path and find yourself in a wild, seeming untouched by humans’ areas where you can play your Indiana Jones in the jungle fantasies.
 Or if you are really into the spirit of exploring – ‘dive’ into the artificial caves.

 Museum of Decorative Arts of Bordeaux

 Don’t be fooled by the title of this stunning museum.
-They do have art – of course, and it is decorative – for sure, but the reason why I consider it to be one of my favorite, secret spots to visit in order to relax is the suiting atmosphere that lingers around the building.
-A product of the 18th-century French architecture, it was once built in order to serve as a residence for a rich, parliamentarian family.
+They do have art – of course, and it is decorative – for sure, but the reason why I consider it to be one of my favourite, secret spots to visit in order to relax is the suiting atmosphere that lingers around the building.
+A product of 18th-century French architecture, it was once built in order to serve as a residence for a rich, parliamentarian family.

 In 1887, the house was turned into police barracks and the gardens into a jail.
 Next, it was made into a museum of ancient art and subsequently into a museum of design and decorative art.
 If you want to avoid the crowd, which I will highly suggest in order to experience the full potential of this place, go during the week.
 So why do I love this place you ask?
 Well, first of all, it doesn’t feel like a museum to me.
-Whiles, I walk among the rooms, beautifully decorated in old-century furniture it feels like I am in someones home.
+Whiles, I walk among the rooms, beautifully decorated in old-century furniture it feels like I am in someone’s home.